Life Cycle of Antheraea mylitta

 Torsion and Detorsion in Mollusks

-Torsion and Detorsion
+Module: Torsion and Detorsion in Mollusks

 Torsion and detorsion in mollusks are complex processes related to the twisting and untwisting of their bodies during their early development.
 Torsion, often described as nature's 180-degree somersault, is a phase where the visceral mass of a mollusk rotates within its shell, bringing the mantle cavity and the anus to an anterior position.
 In contrast, detorsion is the process through which some mollusks partially or fully reverse the torsion, returning their bodies to a more balanced orientation.